Math Genius Who Correctly Predicted Last 3 World Cup Winners Makes 2026 Pick

-• A mathematician who correctly predicted the winners of the last three World Cups has now revealed his forecast for the 2026 tournament
+- A mathematician who correctly predicted the winners of the last three World Cups has disclosed his forecast for 2026

-• The forecast also includes a surprise World Cup finalist and predicts England will fall short in the semi-finals
+- The forecast included a surprise World Cup finalist and a prediction that England would fall short in the semi-finals

 A mathematician who correctly predicted the winners of the last three FIFA World Cups has made a surprise prediction for the 2026 tournament.

-The first-ever 48-team World Cup gets underway on June 11 when Mexico national football team face South Africa national football team in the opening match of a competition that will feature 104 fixtures across North America.
+The first-ever 48-team World Cup gets underway on June 11 when Mexico face South Africa in the opening match of a competition that will feature 104 fixtures across North America.

 Source: Getty Images